 Priya Florence Shah:

-Okay, so what other methods do you use you do to build your personal author brand and to promote your books or your own personal brand?
+Okay, so what other methods do you use for building your author brand and promoting your books or your own personal brand?

 Veena Maheshwari: